sbernasek/growth/README.md

-# growth
+# Growth
-Simulating mitotic recombination during development.
+Code used to simulate mitotic recombination during tissue development.